danosaure/photo-timeline/README.md

 If a file does not contain EXIF data, the file will be moved under the quarantine folder.
 The original file structure would be kept.

+You can add `--debug` to show debugging messages.